Updated June 9, 2023

 Notice the braces?
 Yeah.
 That’s how it is.
 But it is still simple than writing hello world in C or C++.
 Now let’s look at some bigger programs:

 Now you see the difference?
 The only difference is ‘as’ in the except statement.
-This may seem very small, but when you are coding problems, this will be huge enough for you to disassemble your whole code.
+This may seem very small, but this will be huge enough to disassemble your Code when coding problems.

 Enough about the differences.
 The only point of the New Future of Python was to make you understand why Python is the chosen one among all these scripting languages.
 The issue is being cleared, now you can start with Python, and I hope you will find Python much more attractive and easier to begin with…